As part of your mortgage application, your lender or mortgage broker will work out whether you’re a suitable mortgage customer.

 Don’t forget about your credit history

 Another thing that lenders will check as part of your mortgage application is your credit history.
 So, as well as seeing what you can afford to spend each month, they’ll also look at how well you’ve managed your borrowing in the past.
 Your credit history is a record of all your borrowing activity over the last six years or so.
 It will include any missed or late payments or any other negative marks such as a County Court Judgement (CCJ).
 These can all go against you when applying for a mortgage.
 This is why it’s important to make sure it’s in good shape before submitting your mortgage application.
-You can find out more on how to check your credit history for free here.

 If you’re a first-time buyer and haven’t borrowed any type of credit before, don’t make the mistake of thinking your credit history is perfect.
 If you’re planning to apply for a mortgage and you’ve never borrowed, you might think about applying for a credit card with a low credit limit.
 You can then use this for a few months – always making at least the minimum payment and more if possible – to build up your credit history.